Europe

 Guide to Navigating the 2012 London Olympics

+Click Here for the Best London Hotel Deals!
 As London gears for the Olympics (visit official London 2012 site here) this summer, visitors coming to London to soak up the atmosphere and the grandeur of the Olympics, will need all the help you can get to navigate the grid that is London.
 Below, I have outlined options and recommendations for travelling to London, travelling within London and hotel options.
-Before we get started, you should know that London is divided into Zones....
+Before we get started, you...

 Read more »